11 evocative pieces of classical music inspired by the colours of autumn

 The changing of the seasons, and the invigorating weather it brings with, has inspired many wonderful pieces of classical music.

 And no season evokes a sense of change, hopeful new things on the horizon and turbulent reflection quite like autumn.
-After the brightness of summer, it seems to have a sense of being unsettled before settling down and preparing to look ahead to a hopeful future.

-And many a composer has been inspired by the season.
 From Vivaldi who brought autumn colours to the third of his Four Seasons concertos, to Imogen Holst who created a series of studies in The Fall of the Leaf, here are some of the most evocative pieces of classical music inspired by autumn.

 ‘Autumn’, like the other concertos, has three movements: the first is energetic and rhythmic, and depicts a harvest festival dance.
 The second is a slow movement that seems to usher the cool air and reflective crisp mornings of autumn well and truly in.
 And the third movement is a lively and jaunty affair, setting to music an autumn hunt taking place atop a layer of crispy settled leaves.